PEAK-Legacy/Trellis/README.txt

 use a copy-on-write approach like that shown in our ``Queue2`` example above.
 Such data structures are less efficient than updating in-place, if they contain large amounts of data, but not every data structure needs to contain large quantities of data!

-We suggest that you start with simpler data structures first, and only add in-place updates if and when you can prove that the data copying is unacceptable overhead, since such updates are harder to write in a provably-correct way.
+Therefore, we suggest that you start with simpler data structures first, and only add in-place updates if and when you can prove that the data copying is unacceptable overhead, since such updates are harder to write in a provably-correct way.
 (Note, too, that Python's built-in data types can often copy data a lot faster than you'd expect...)